 - preventing impairment of children’s health or development

-- “the action we take to promote the welfare of children and protect them from harm – is everyone’s responsibility.
-Everyone who comes into contact with children and families has a role to play.”
+Safeguarding and promoting the welfare of children is everyone’s responsibility.
+Everyone who comes into contact with children and their families has a role to play.

 Safeguarding at Formby High School